exasol/public-knowledgebase/Data-Science/custom-aggregate-functions-for-large-data-sets.md

 ```
 ## Additional Notes

-In this solution we described basic principles for programming UDFs.
+In this article we described basic principles for programming UDFs.
 With some care it is straightforward to create powerful distributed and parallel in database computations using just a few lines of R. Regarding performance, these computations cannot compete with highly optimized built-in functions of Exasol but it is well in the range of what could be desired from a parallel programming environment for languages like R, Python, or Java at a scale these languages are not inherently designed for and with the ease of simple scripting.

 ## Additional References